 After a bad winter and financial aid drama, Mattson dropped out of Kansas State University and moved to Miami, Florida.
 She waited tables, learned how to bartend, discovered wines without the words “bird” and “dog” in the name and went back to college, graduating with honors.
 Mattson served as news editor for The Wine News magazine in South Florida for four years before transitioning to winery event planning in California.
 After building a successful event marketing department for E&J Gallo Winery, she jumped back into writing and media relations for Napa Valley-based wine importer and marketer Wilson Daniels Ltd., managing communications strategies for 30 luxury brands and writing of more than 500 marketing collateral pieces per year.
 Serving as an ambassador for the venerable firm, Mattson traveled to France and Italy on many occasions to meet with winery clients.
 And returned with way too many pairs of shoes.

-She is currently director of marketing & communications for iconic Jordan Vineyard & Winery, handling all aspects of traditional public relations, marketing, multimedia, social media and writing.
-Mattson shoots and directs videos, and writes copy for blog posts, press kit materials, e-mail newsletters and an annual magazine, Wine Country Table.
-As an early adopter of social media and video storytelling, Mattson developed the award-winning The Journey of Jordan blog, which has won Best Winery Blog and Best Photo/Video on a Wine Blog twice at the Wine Blog Awards.
-She is created Jordan Winery’s popular lifestyle blog, Wine Country Table.
+From 2009 to 2021, she served as director of marketing & communications for iconic Jordan Vineyard & Winery, handling all aspects of traditional public relations, marketing, multimedia, social media and writing.
+Mattson shot and directed videos, and wrote copy for blog posts, press kit materials, e-mail newsletters and an annual magazine, Wine Country Table.
+As an early adopter of social media and video storytelling, Mattson developed the award-winning The Journey of Jordan blog, which won Best Winery Blog and Best Photo/Video on a Wine Blog twice at the Wine Blog Awards.
+She also created Jordan Winery’s popular lifestyle blog, Wine Country Table, and continues to serve as its lead writer.

-Her public speaking experience includes university wine courses and the industry’s top conferences, such as the Unified Wine & Grape Symposium, the Direct to Consumer Wine Symposium, the Wine Industry Technology Symposium, the North Bay Business Journal’s Wine Industry Conference, the American Wine Bloggers Conference, and the Women, Chefs & Restaurateurs National Conference.
+Her public speaking experience includes university wine courses and the industry’s top conferences, such as Content Marketing World, Unified Wine & Grape Symposium, Direct to Consumer Wine Symposium, Wine Industry Technology Symposium, North Bay Business Journal’s Wine Industry Conference, American Wine Bloggers Conference, and the Women, Chefs & Restaurateurs National Conference.
 She has also been featured in Apple Inc.’s iPad at Work series.
 View Lisa Mattson’s full academic and professional history on LinkedIn.

 During her fruitful career in wine marketing and public relations, Mattson has traveled to 43 states and 20 countries.
 Her extensive network of friends and colleagues around the world know little about the skeletons in her wine closet, i.e. her torrid dating history while living in South Florida and Northern California.
 So, she wrote a dating memoir to help other women embrace the beauty of their relationship baggage entitled, The Exes in My Glass: How I Refined My Taste in Men & Alcohol.